PelionIoT/mbl-docs/Docs/tutorials/update_mbl.md

-## Tutorial: updating an Mbed Linux OS device over the air
+## Tutorial: updating an Mbed Linux OS image

 There are two main components to an MBL device: Mbed Linux OS, and the application working on top of it.
 MBL supports over-the-air updates for both components independently of each other.
 This tutorial focuses on updating Mbed Linux OS; we also have a tutorial [for updating the application]()<!--not yet we don't-->.